 Galveston cruise port has 2 terminals.
 "Cruise Terminal 1" serves vessels of Princess and Carnival.
 "Cruise Terminal 2" is utilized by Disney, Celebrity and RCI Royal Caribbean.
-Both passenger terminals are with most efficient customer facilities.
+Both passenger terminals are with modern, most efficient customer facilities.

 Cruise Ship Terminals 1 and 2

 - Terminal 1 address - "2502 Harborside Dr., Galveston, TX 77550"

 - Terminal 2 address - "2702 Harborside Dr., Galveston, TX 77550"

 - Terminal 1 (pier 25) is for docking of Princess and Carnival ships.